 The past couple of days I’ve had some time to think about fear.
 What do we fear?
 Why do we have fears?
 Why is fear necessary?
 For many reasons fear hasn’t been associated with anything short of negative.
 It has the ability to consume us, manipulate us, and that in itself is fearful.
 What if I told to you that I found an antidote for our fears, an endless supply of it too?
-Is there still something to fear about?
+Is there still something to be fearful about?
 Well, there’s an antidote and I’m going to share with you exactly what that is and how you can get it.

 I have a lot of fears.
 I know we’re not “supposed” to talk about it [our own fears] online, but I’ve never been very conventional so just indulge me for a bit.
 To an extent I’m afraid of those gut-wrenching relationships.
 You know, the kind that makes you a little crazy because you just want to be the one that makes them happy; the one they turn to; their best friend; lover and prank co-conspirator.
 I’m afraid of not being enough professionally and personally.
 I’m afraid that I won’t be able to actualize my goals.
 I’m afraid of losing myself.
 There’s a few more but these are the ones that are pretty high up on my list.
 So I asked myself, why am I afraid of ______ (fill in whichever fear)?
 What about it scares me?
 I continued this internal inquisition over and over again to dig deeper and deeper.
 Turns out a lot of my fears have nothing to do with the actual circumstance or thing that I’ve associated it with.